Donald Trump asked Ukraine's president to investigate rival Joe Biden | DW | 25.09.2019

 US President Donald Trump requested his Ukrainian counterpart start an investigation into Joe Biden, the summary of a White House phone call has shown.
-The call led to the start of an impeachment inquiry against Trump.
+Trump also said Germany "does almost nothing" to help Ukraine.

-US President Donald Trump repeatedly pushed Ukrainian President Volodymyr Zelenskiy to work with Rudy Giuliani and the US attorney general to investigate Democratic political rival Joe Biden, according to a memo summarizing the July call released by the White House on Wednesday.
+US President Donald Trump repeatedly pushed Ukrainian President Volodymyr Zelenskiy to work with Rudy Giuliani and the US attorney general to investigate Democratic political rival Joe Biden, according to a memo summarizing a July call between the two leaders released by the White House on Wednesday.

-"There's a lot of talk about Biden's son, that Biden stopped the prosecution and a lot of people want to find out about that so whatever you can do with the attorney general would be great," the five-page transcript said.
+"There's a lot of talk about Biden's son, that Biden stopped the prosecution and a lot of people want to find out about that so whatever you can do with the attorney general would be great," Trump said, according to the five-page summary.

 Trump said there was "no quid pro quo" in the call and denied any wrongdoing.
 Critics accused the president of holding back military aid to Ukraine unless it launched the investigation into Biden.
 Zelenskiy had voiced an interest in purchasing further US weaponry prior to Trump turning the conversation in the direction of Ukraine's judiciary.